earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Then why do you look like humans with crazy cool makeup and costumes?

-A: That is our disguise.
+A: That is a disguise.
 Are you a real Earthling journalist human, Mr. Humon?

 Q: Yes, I am a real Earthling journalist human.
 So what is your goal?